chxdrick/cis4615a/README.md

+# About
-# Chadrick Williams - CIS4625
+Chadrick Williams
+CIS4615
-# Dr. McAlpin
+Dr. McAlpin
-# University of Central Florida
+University of Central Florida